 Data Limit Overage Fee: None – EarthLink has no data caps, and therefore you never have to worry about any fees related to them.

-Frontier is another ISP that might not be known in some areas but one of the main options in many others.
+Frontier is another ISP that might not be known in some areas but is one of the main options in many others.
 While initially focused on rural markets and those with fewer options, they have expanded in recent years towards several large population centers.
 Frontier also has a poor reputation regarding hidden fees, with legal action taken against them in recent times.
 They have since tried to change as a result of this.

 With this in mind, and Frontier being one of the most popular providers in the country, you should know about the following potential fees: